Kathleen Rockwell: Biography

 Rockwell was born in Junction City, Kansas, according to her death certificate, and lived in North Dakota for a while but grew up in Spokane, Washington.

-Her stepfather had stature in the community and the family lived in a large mansion.
-However, economic failure created tension in the family, and this lack of home stability echoed throughout Rockwell's sometimes stormy life.
-She was known for her independent spirit, often impersonating boys and playing with them rather than with girls.
+Her stepfather was wealthy and provided her with French, voice, and instrumental lessons.

-Her parents sent the rebellious teenager to boarding school, but Rockwell was expelled.
-She had little interest in education and spent more time thinking of ways to flout the rules.
+Her parents sent Rockwell to several boarding schools, but Rockwell was expelled from the various institutions.

 In the 1890s, after divorcing her second husband, Rockwell's mother moved with her to New York City.
 Here the younger Rockwell made an unsuccessful attempt at show business.
 She left for greener pastures and arrived in Alaska in 1899.
 The Royal Canadian Mounted Police held a tight leash on prospective miners and various hangers-on trying to get to the Yukon and find fortunes in gold.
 Refused entry by a Mountie, she is reputed to have donned a boy's outfit and jumped on a boat headed for the Yukon.

 First working as a tap-dancer in Whitehorse, Rockwell found her stride in Dawson City as a member of the Savoy Theatrical Company.
 Her act was very popular with the miners, and she was dubbed "Klondike Kate" as a result.

 It was in Dawson that she met Alexander Pantages, in autumn 1900, after leaving the Savoy troupe and joining the stock company at the Orpheum Theatre, which Pantages managed.

 The intense love affair between Pantages and Rockwell became the stuff of legend in the Yukon, although streaks of jealousy ensured that they found more stability in their professional lives than in their personal ones.
 They were not above swindling unsuspecting miners, and this dubious quality eventually infected their own relationship.
 She later accused him of reneging on a promise to marry her as well as attempting to cheat her of her money.
 Pantages surprised Rockwell by secretly marrying another woman, and telling her about it four days later in a letter.